seadog007/scion-tutorials/content/apps/as_visualization/webapp.md

 ```

 ## Browser AS Visualizations
 Several menu options are available at the top of each `webapp` page, which are outlined below.
-Each of the features below use your SCIONLab IA the the source address.
+Each of the features below use your SCIONLab IA as the source address.

 ### Health
 The Health tab is the landing page for `webapp` that will automatically test your SCIONLab configuration for configuration and communication health.
 Additional help is available in our [troubleshooting guide](../../faq/troubleshooting.html), if needed.